 - Do not purchase tires that have previously been patched or plugged

-- Check out the general shape of the tire (because tires can deflate during storage)
+- Check out the general shape (because they can deflate during storage)

-- Tires that are worn, will not stop as fast, and can skid on wet surfaces
+- Worn ones, will not stop as fast, and can skid on wet surfaces

-- New tires usually come with a warranty – a used tire will not have this warranty
+- New ones usually come with a warranty – a used set will not have this warranty

-- Make sure that any tire you purchase, will actually fit your vehicle
+- Make sure that any ones you purchase, will actually fit your vehicle

 Consumer Reports makes another good point: “We officially don’t recommend used tires and the basic reason is because you don’t know what you’re getting,” says Gene Petersen, Consumer Report’s head of tire testing.
 “There’s no way to see the internal structure of the tire.”

-Please have a look through all of the helpful references below, to help you in your future tire purchases.
+Have a look through all of the helpful references below, to help you in your future purchases.
 Tire safety is an important factor in driving safety.